 You may even be accustomed to massed produced products that any coffee connoisseur might cringe at the sight of.
 Although some people may favor these products you might want to opt for coffee that’s of premium quality for both health and taste reasons.

 One of those high-quality brands is Lavazza coffee.
-So many people have given positive reviews about this product that it’s worth giving a try.
-But before we get into the positive reviews lets delve into some Lavazza history.
+So many people have given positive reviews about this italian coffee that it’s worth giving a try.
+But before we get into the positive reviews lets delve into some Lavazza Coffee history.

 Lavazza Company Profile